SolhavenGames/Elementals-of-Tulia/charsOrOrgs/Organizations/AssociationOfDemocraticStates.md

 <sub>Progressive Democratic Interventionalism → Terra Unionist Techno Democracy | [Troy Talona](https://github.com/SolhavenGames/Elementals-of-Tulia/blob/main/TuliaSaga/CharacterArcs/TroyArcTulia.md) becomes the leader of the ADS.
 His executive power climbs substantially in times of crisis.
 Thus, his ideology becomes the main ideology of the ADS.<sub>

 <sub>Terra Unionist Techno Democracy → Ultraxenophobic Techno-Totalitarianism | [Samae Herba](https://github.com/SolhavenGames/Elementals-of-Tulia/blob/main/GaeaSaga/CharacterArcs/SamaeArcGaea.md) takes control of the ADS.
 Her ideology is enforced through threats and fear, pushing all dissidents into silent obidience.<sub>
+## STRUCTURE
+The ADS is a parliamentary-type structure where each nation on the planet gets one representative, something that's heavily criticized by more populous nations.
+Regardless, it has operated like that since its rebirth.
+Representatives elected one head leader from their council, who would hold executive control of the ADS' operations.
+Together, the representatives deliberated on international law, crisises, and conflicts.
+Each representative gets one vote, with votes being cast after deliberation.
+Nations were never forced to follow the laws of the ADS, but often would if their representatives would tell them it was a good idea.

+Its authority comes from the many nations that claim loyalty to it and the long fallen Terra Union.
+Namely, Europa.
+Nations like these are known as "Terra Union States", as their loyalties seem to lie more with the fallen union than their own personal national interests.
+Some even have threatened military intervention into uncooperative states, which worked in the past, but now has dissolved as the Terra Union states lost land over the years.
 ## GOALS
 Early Tulia Arc Goals - Ensure peace on Gaea, protect and ensure democracy, find homes for Elemental Refugees.